openenergymonitor/emonhub/conf/interfacer_examples/smasolar/readme.md

 Starting node id number to assign to inputs into emonCMS, defaults to 29 for the first inverter, 30 for second, 31 for third etc.

 Note, you do *NOT* have to manually enter the nodes into the "[nodes]" section of the config file.

+###readdcvalues###
+Some inverters don't support reading of DC values, configure this to zero to skip requesting this information